armory/docs/content/en/docs/spinnaker-install-admin-guides/add-kubernetes-account.md

 ---

 title: Creating and Adding a Kubernetes Account to Spinnaker as a Deployment Target
-linkTitle: Add a Kubernetes Account as a Deployment Target
+linkTitle: Add Kubernetes Account as Deployment Target
 weight: 10
 ---